 Overview of Fort Collins

-In 2006, the city was ranked Best Place to Live in America by Money Magazine, thanks to its great schools, low crime rate and the plethora of fantastic outdoor recreational opportunities.
+In 2006, Fort Collins was ranked Best Place to Live in America by Money Magazine, thanks to its great schools, low crime rate and the plethora of fantastic outdoor recreational opportunities.
 The city has also been named one of the best places to retire in, bike through and drink beer in, further proving its appeal to people of all backgrounds and interests.

-The presence of Colorado State University gives this city a young, energetic vibe that has cultivated a thriving local music circuit and an ideal atmosphere for microbreweries.
+The presence of Colorado State University gives Fort Collins a young, energetic vibe that has cultivated a thriving local music circuit and an ideal atmosphere for microbreweries.
 The annual Colorado Brewer's Festival showcases the best of the best of these beers each June, but most breweries are open for tours year-round.

-The university also provides the city with a world-class performing arts center that hosts traveling Broadway shows, professional acting troupes and local community theater performances.
-The city deserves its title as the cultural capital of Northern Colorado - between its theater, symphony orchestra, choirs, galleries and museums, those who love the arts will have a hard time feeling deprived of culture in this city.
+The university also provides the city with a world-class performing arts center that hosts traveling Broadway shows, professional acting troupes, and local community theater performances.
+The city deserves its title as the cultural capital of Northern Colorado - between its theater, symphony orchestra, choirs, galleries and museums, those who love the arts will have a hard time feeling deprived of culture in Fort Collins.